 The benefits of cosmetic dentistry are not lost on the millions of people who have treatments every year to improve the appearance of their smiles and teeth in general.
 From covering over broken, damaged or unsightly teeth, to offering a brighter, whiter smile, the wealth of cosmetic treatments available means that patients can experience a range of benefits.
-Among the cosmetic procedures you can have, one of the most popular remains having veneers fitted, a process that can make a big difference to a person’s confidence.
+Among the cosmetic procedures you can have, one of the most popular options is professional dental veneers.
+Contact our Midway, UT office today to learn more about veneers.

 Veneers are, typically, made from porcelain or a resin composite, and their purpose is to give a whiter, straighter smile for people who have significant yellowing or alignment issues in their smile.
 It is possible to get a single veneer for an isolated problem or to get more – anything up to eight veneers in total – to improve a smile that has lost its luster.
 They are most commonly sought by patients who have issues such as the following: